-People struggle with actually taking action and continuously put off small tasks that seem insignificant, but cost them thousands in the long run.
+People struggle with actually taking action and continuously put off small tasks that seem insignificant, but can cost them thousands of dollars every year.
 Read on if you want to see some Common Money Mistakes and how a little action can correct them in an hour.

 Common Money Mistakes: Banking